Big Bend - Saltwater Paddling Trail - Campsites and Trip Options

 Site 8: Butler Island.
 Camping is beneath shady cedars, live oaks and palms that frame an unforgettable vista of the Gulf.
 This scenic site is peppered with shell middens left by early Native Americans.
 Fishing is excellent here and great observation spot for seasonally migrating birds.
 Look out for poison ivy.

-There are six trip options along the 105-mile paddling trail.
 Trip 1 covers the entire trail (9 days/8 nights), while other options are for 3-day/2-night trips, 5-day/4-night trips, or 6-day/5-night trips.
-All trips are from north to south to minimize overlapping schedules and preserve your group's wilderness experience.
+All trips below are described traveling from north to south although it is now possible to travel in either direction.
 We offer single nights as well, a great introduction to the Big Bend Saltwater Paddling Trail or a good option when you can’t commit to a multi-night trip.
 Single night reservations are available for Rock Island, Spring Warrior, Sponge Point, Dallus Creek, Sink Creek and Butler Island and may be reserved no more than 1 month in advance.
 The 6-day/5-night trips combine Trips 2 and 3 (Trip 5) and Trips 3 and 4 (Trip 6).

 Trip 1 covers the entire 105 miles, beginning at the Aucilla River, and ending at the town of Suwannee.
 The trip takes 9 days and 8 nights to complete.
 There are 7 designated primitive campsites and 1 or 2 nights where you must use private camping or lodging (see above).
 The Suwannee Community Center, at the end of CR 349, has granted permission for overnight parking in front of their building and a public launch is available in the canal beside the building.
 You can also camp or stay overnight and launch at Bill's Fish Camp, a.k.a.
 Anderson's Landing.